jaeyun-jung/tizen-docs/docs/application/dotnet/guides/machine-learning/singleshot.md

 <a name="manage"></a>
 ## Managing Tensor Information

 In the example mentioned in this page, the MobileNet v1 model for TensorFlow Lite is used.
 This model is used for image classification.
 The input data type of the model is specified as bit width of each Tensor and its input dimension is `3 X 224 X 224`.
-The output data type of the model is the same as the input datatype but the output dimension is `1001 X 1 X 1 X 1`.
+The output data type of the model is the same as the input data type but the output dimension is `1001 X 1 X 1 X 1`.

 To configure the tensor information, you need to create a new instance of the `Tizen.MachineLearning.Inference.TensorsInfo` class.
-Then, you can add the tensor information such as datatype, dimension, and name (optional) as shown in the following code:
+Then, you can add the tensor information such as data type, dimension, and name (optional) as shown in the following code:

 ```C#
 /* Input Dimension: 3 * 224 * 224 */